-Here’s another knock-your-socks-off diy lamp.
-Why spend $469 for the Pottery Barn version when you can diy your own for $20?
+Here’s another knock-your-socks-off DIY lamp.
+Why spend $469 for the Pottery Barn version when you can DIY your own farmhouse lamp for $20?
 You never know what you’re going to run across at a thrift store!

 Can you pair mercury glass with rustic?
 Absolutely!
 What could be more farmhouse than a mason jar lamp paired with a burlap shade?

 Just because it’s broken, doesn’t mean it’s useless.
 Turn an old thermos into an awesome vintage lamp.
-How clever!
+How clever and looks amazing!

 You won’t believe what this adorable vintage looking little lamp looked like in the beginning.
 Is there anything that you can’t do with paint stir sticks?
 Genius!

 Easy as 1-2-3.
-Create a lamp from a glass jug and a lamp kit.
+Create a stunning lamp from a glass jug and a lamp kit.